Nuraghe: Mixed nuraghe

-Single tower nuraghe
+Single-tower nuraghe

-This is considered to be the predominant type of Nuraghe, and it represents the most diffused typology.
-The single tower, of a truncated conical shape, accommodates within itself one or more superimposed chambers, covered by a tholos-shaped chamber.
+This is considered to be the predominant type of nuraghe, and it represents the most diffused typology.
+The single tower, of a truncated conical shape, contains one or more superimposed chambers, covered by a tholos-shaped chamber.
 The access, generally located at the ground level, leads into a passageway that leads, in the front, into the central chamber and in one side (usually the left) in the helical staircase, built inside the wall mass, that lead to the terrace or to the upper-floor chamber.

 In addition to the usual circular rooms, in their inside can be found other smaller environments such as niches.

 A "tancadu" nuraghe

-A "tancadu" Nuraghe (Sardinian term for courtyard) represents the evolution of the single tower Nuraghe; another circular building was later added to the main tower, with two enclosing curtain walls connecting the two.
+A "tancadu" nuraghe (Sardinian term for courtyard) represents the evolution of the single-tower nuraghe; another circular building was later added to the main tower, with two enclosing curtain walls connecting the two.
 A courtyard was present within the structure, sometimes provided with a well.

 Polylobed nuraghe

-Also called Nuragic royal palaces, the polylobed Nuraghes are the least frequent typology.
+Also called Nuragic royal palaces, the polylobed nuraghes are the least frequent typology.
 Very elaborate and often designed in a unified manner, they look like veritable fortresses with several towers linked by high ramparts, whose function was to offer more useful space and perhaps to reinforce the central tower.
 These "Megalithic castles" were surrounded by additional walls, sometimes also provided with towers (the so-called bulwark).

 Notable nuraghes

 Nuraghes are inscribed on the UNESCO World Heritage Site list.
-Su Nuraxi di Barumini, in the south of the island, has been chosen to represent all the nuragic patrimony, but one of the highest and most complex Nuraghes is the Nuraghe Santu Antine near the village of Torralba, in northern Sardinia.
+Su Nuraxi di Barumini, in the south of the island, has been chosen to represent all the nuragic patrimony, but one of the highest and most complex nuraghes is the Nuraghe Santu Antine near the village of Torralba, in northern Sardinia.
 Other famous nuraghes are near Alghero (Nuraghe Palmavera), Macomer, Abbasanta (see Losa), Orroli (Nuraghe Arrubiu), Gonnesa (Nuraghe Seruci) and Villanovaforru (Nuraghe Genna Maria).

 Date and cultural significance

-The nuraghes were built between the middle of the Bronze Age (18th-15th centuries BCE) and the Late Bronze Age.
+The nuraghes were built between the middle of the Bronze Age (18th–15th centuries BCE) and the Late Bronze Age.
 The claim that the El-Ahwat structures from Israel might be related has been contested; those are dated to either the 12th or the 11th century BCE.
-The only buildings widely accepted as being related to nuraghes are the torri (plural of torre) from southern Corsica and the talaiots from Menorca and Majorca.
+The only buildings widely accepted as being related to nuraghes are the torri (plural of torre) from southern Corsica and the talaiots from Menorca and Mallorca.

 According to Massimo Pallottino, an Italian archaeologist specialized in Etruscology, the architecture produced by the Nuragic civilization was the most advanced of any in the western Mediterranean during this epoch, including those in the regions of Magna Graecia.
 Of the 7,000 extant nuraghes, only a few have been scientifically excavated.